Stochastic thermodynamics of computation: Computational Machines

-We can use the Kolmogorov complexity of prefix TMs to define many associated quantities, which are related to one another the same way that various kinds of Shannon entropy are related to one another.
+are related to one another the same way that various kinds of Shannon entropy are related to one another.
 For example, loosely speaking, the conditional Kolmogorov complexity of string $s$ conditioned on string $s'$, written as $K(s \mid s')$, is the length of the shortest string x such that if the TM starts with an input string given by the concatenation $xs'$, then it computes $s$ and halts.
 If we restrict attention to prefix-free TMs, then for all strings $x, y \in \Lambda^*$, we have~\cite{livi08} \eq{ K(x, y) \le K(x) + K(x \mid y) + O(1) \le K(x) + K(y) + O(1) } (where ``$O(1)$'' means a term that is independent of both $x$ and $y$).
 Indeed, in a certain technical sense, the expected value of $K(x)$ under any distribution $P(x \in \Lambda^*)$ equals the Shannon entropy of $P$.
 (See~\cite{livi08}.)

 The \textbf{coin-flipping prior} of a prefix TM $M$ is the probability distribution over the strings in $M$'s halting set generated by IID ``tossing a coin'' to generate those strings, in a Bernoulli process, and then normalizing.\footnote{Kraft's inequality guarantees that since the set of strings in the halting set is a prefix-free set, the sum over all its elements of their probabilities cannot exceed $1$, and so it can be normalized.
 However, in general that normalization constant is uncomputable, as discussed below.
+Also, in many contexts we can actually assign arbitrary non-zero probabilities to the strings outside the halting set, so long as the overall distribution is still normalizable.
 See~\cite{livi08}.} So any string $\sigma$ in the halting set has probability $2^{-|\sigma|} / \Omega$ under the coin-flipping prior, where $\Omega$ is the normalization constant for the TM in question.

-The coin-flipping prior provides a simple Bayesian interpretation of Kolmogorov complexity: Under that prior, the Kolmogorov complexity of any string $\sigma$ for any prefix TM $M$ is just (the log of) the maximum a posterior (MAP) probability that any string $\sigma'$ in the halting set of $M$ was the \textit{input} to $M$, conditioned on $\sigma$ being the \textit{output} of that TM.
-(Strictly speaking, this result is only true up to an additive constant, given by the log of the normalization constant of the coin-flipping prior for $M$.)
+The coin-flipping prior provides a simple Bayesian interpretation of Kolmogorov complexity: Under that prior, the Kolmogorov complexity of any string $\sigma$ for any prefix TM $M$ is just (the log of) the maximum, over all strings $\sigma'$ in the halting set of $M$, of the joint probability that $\sigma'$ is the \textit{input} to $M$, and the \textit{output} of that TM is $\sigma$.

 The normalization constant $\Omega$ for any fixed prefix UTM, sometimes called ``Chaitin's Omega'', has some extraordinary properties.
 For example, the successive digits of $\Omega$ provide the answers to \textit{all} well-posed mathematical problems.
 So if we knew Chaitin's Omega for some particular prefix UTM, we could answer every problem in mathematics.
 Alas, the value of $\Omega$ for any prefix UTM $M$ cannot be computed by any TM (either $M$ or some other one).
 So under the Church-Turing thesis, we cannot calculate $\Omega$.
 (See also~\cite{baez2012algorithmic} for a discussion of a ``statistical physics'' interpretation of $\Omega$ that results if we view the coin-flipping prior as a Boltzmann distribution for an appropriate Hamiltonian, so that $\Omega$ plays the role of a partition function.)